Characterization of differential K-theory by hexagon diagram: Abstract

 \section{Abstract}

-We prove differential K-theory is determined by the character diagram, thus giving an affirmative answer to a question asked by Simons and Sullivan in \cite{SS10}.
-Our proof combines the techniques of Bunke and Schick \cite{BS10} with our key observation that there are canonical topologies, induced from the smooth structure of the manifold, on the groups in the character diagram for differential K-theory.
+Using a canonical topology on differential K-theory induced from the Frech\'et space topology on differential forms and the discrete topology on topological K-theory, we prove that differential K-theory is uniquely determined by the character diagram up to a unique natural equivalence, thus giving an affirmative answer to a question asked by Simons and Sullivan in \cite{SS10}.
+We further deduce rigidity results including that there is a unique way of realizing $\RR/\ZZ$-K-theory as the flat theory, strengthening the results of \cite{BS10}.